fwup-home/fwup/README.md

 *Many more constraints to be added as needed*

-Each update can have options to change how it is applied:
+Each task can have options to change how it is applied:

 Option                        | Description
 ------------------------------|------------
 verify-on-the-fly             | If `true`, the files are verified as they are written to the media.
 This speeds up processing and reduces memory in many cases.

-The remainder of the `update` section is a list of event handlers.
+The remainder of the `task` section is a list of event handlers.
 Event handlers are organized as scopes.
 An event handler matches during the application of a firmware update when an event occurs.
 Events include initialization, completion, errors, and files being decompressed from the archive.
 Since archives are processed in a streaming manner, the